Fournier gangrene is typically seen in diabetic men aged 50-70 years but rarely in women. Other than age, predisposing factors include:

 - fever and leukocytosis

 The source of infection can usually be identified, most commonly anorectal (such as from a perianal fistula or abscess) and less commonly genitourinary or perineal trauma.
 Sometimes the cause is not found.

 The infection is usually polymicrobial.
-The most common organisms cultured are E.coli, Klebsiella, Proteus, Staph., and Strep.
+The most common organisms cultured are E.coli, Klebsiella, Proteus, Staphylococcus, and Streptococcus.

 The diagnosis is usually clinical.
 The role of imaging includes:

 - diagnosis not established